 The Trossachs & Western Highlands - A walk through history

 Scotland’s most beautiful castle

 With so much to explore in Scotland, we’ve created this once-in-a-lifetime experience that combines all the sites we love the most.
 From the extraordinary natural wonders in the Isle of Skye, to the mysterious Orkney archipelago, this tour is perfect for those seeking an unforgettable adventure.

 Our wide-ranging tour starts by heading west through the beautiful scenery of Loch Lomond and the Trossachs National Park to Kilmartin Glen.
 Here we will have the opportunity to explore Scotland's ancient past.
 With over 5,000 years of history laid out before us, we will be able to walk in the footsteps of the first Scots at Dunadd Hill Fort and the Temple Wood Stone Circle.
 Then it's on the picturesque seaside town of Oban, home to Scotland's best seafood!

 Day two takes us over the Connel Bridge through Appin to the haunting landscape of Glen Coe (scene of the terrible massacre of the MacDonald Clan).
-We'll stop in Fort William, a town dominated by Ben Nevis - the Uk's tallest peak, then jump aboard the Jacobite Steam Train*.
-It's one of the world's greatest train journeys and will take you over the Glenfinnan Viaduct, made famous by the Harry Potter films.
+We'll stop in Fort William, a town dominated by Ben Nevis - the Uk's tallest peak, then we follow part of the route of the the Jacobite Steam Train*.
+Where we should see the train cross the Glenfinnan Viaduct.
 We'll continue to the end of the line, Mallaig, a pretty fishing port, bustling but remote.
 We will have the opportunity to have an early dinner and enjoy some excellent seafood before taking a short ferry ride over the sea to Skye, where we will spend your second night.